richburroughs/what-oncall-does-to-us/slides.md

 ^ I'm single and have no children
-^ It makes sense but I just hadn't considered it a lot
+^ It makes sense but I just hadn't considered it a lot ^ People may feel more of an impact from being on call than I did

 ---